 Hero Quest Soundtrack (ZX Spectrum), Barry Leitch, 1991

 Board games are arguably a lot easier to turn into video games than say movies.
-They already function as games, have a set of clearly defined rules and often enough feature just enough backstory to efficiently set up the game’s world.
-The sheer number of Dungeons & Dragons video games is testament to the close connection between both worlds.
-The success of the Dungeons & Dragons table top games of course inspired others to follow in their footsteps.
+They already function as games, have a set of clearly defined rules, and often enough feature just enough backstory to efficiently set up the game’s world.
+The sheer number of Dungeons & Dragons video games is a testament to the close connection between both worlds.
+Of course, the success of the Dungeons & Dragons tabletop games inspired others to follow in their footsteps.
 In 1989, US board game manufacturer Milton Bradley tried their hand at a fantasy-themed title called Hero Quest.
-Despite its generic presentation, the game was fairly successful around the globe, with a number of expansions, new editions and even novels published.
+Despite its generic presentation, the game was fairly successful around the globe, with several expansions, new editions and even novels published.

 As with many other titles published by Gremlin Graphics, game music veteran Barry Leitch wrote the Hero Quest soundtrack for the various computer platforms (Amiga, Amstrad CPC, Atari ST, Commodore 64, DOS and ZX Spectrum).
 The game turned out to be particularly challenging for Leitch, who was only given 30kb for the in-game music on the Amiga.
-As a result, he was forced to use the tiniest possible instrument samples – one waveform length and looped (similar to the approach David Wise would take on his Donkey Kong Country soundtracks).
+As a result, he was forced to use the tiniest possible instrument samples – single-cycle waveforms (similar to the approach David Wise would take on his Donkey Kong Country soundtracks).
 The effort was worth it though – in an interview, Leitch ranked his Hero Quest in-game music as one of his ten favourite tunes.

 Throughout all of this, “In-Game 01” rarely sounds very adventurous.
 Instead, the Hero Quest soundtrack mixes the lushness of its fantasy-inspired sounds (helped by Leitch’s technical wizardry) with unexpectedly calm, even intimate strains.
-It’s a surprising emotional, sometimes longing composition that immensely benefits from Leitch’s patience as a carefully widens the scope of the piece.
-Witness how the soothing opening moves into a riding rhythm that increases anticipation before heavier percussion join at 2:35, accompanied by ominously rising and falling bass glissandi – and then the main march section finally sets in.
+It’s a surprisingly emotional, sometimes longing composition that immensely benefits from Leitch’s patience that carefully widens the piece’s scope.
+Witness how the soothing opening moves into a riding rhythm that increases anticipation before heavier percussion joins at 2:35, accompanied by ominously rising and falling bass glissandi – and then the main march section finally sets in.
 There’s no doubt this is epic fantasy scoring, but it’s realised with quiet, intriguing means.

 Leitch’s other two tracks on the Hero Quest soundtrack – “Title” and “In-Game 02” – aren’t as show-stopping, but still maintain the score’s high level of quality.
 “Title” feels like a denser, more energetic companion to “In-Game 01”.
 A plodding melody, presented over constant arpeggios and stately rhythms, turns prouder and more animated as the track progresses, while the music’s complexity increases until the cue rushes forth in excitement.
-Again, Leitch write a constantly evolving melody that remains memorable in all its shapes, sufficiently heavy to conjure the gravitas of a great fantasy adventure, but equally agile enough to not drag.
+Again, Leitch writes a constantly evolving melody that remains memorable in all its shapes.
+It is sufficiently heavy to conjure the gravitas of a great fantasy adventure, but equally agile enough not to drag.

 - 01 - Title Leitch, Barry 3:37